Physics Students and Professor Make Strides in Solid State Research at Bowdoin and Beyond

 A year and a half after the COVID-19 pandemic forced her research efforts to shut down, Msall, with the help of Enzian and Hess, has returned to the lab to continue her study of surface acoustic waves (SAWs).

-“Since the lab was completely shut down in March 2020, this summer is dedicated to restarting the equipment and building up capacity for future student research” Msall notes.
+“Since the lab was completely shut down in March 2020, this summer is dedicated to restarting the equipment and building up capacity for future student research,” Msall said.

 Msall first began working with SAWs as a graduate student at the University of Illinois at Urbana-Champaign.
-Since then, she has hired Bowdoin students in her lab to introduce them to the process of academic research in the sciences.
+Since then, she has hired many Bowdoin students to work in her lab, introducing them to academic research in the sciences.

-This summer, Msall is working with Hess and Enzian to develop the framework for future research efforts at the college.
+This summer, Msall, Hess, and Enzian are developing the framework for future research efforts at Bowdoin.

-“This work [developing lab infrastructure] is not the most glamorous part of research, but it’s a necessary and often engaging level of problem solving and testing that supports overall research capacity at the college.”
+“This work [developing lab infrastructure] is not the most glamorous part of research, but it’s a necessary and often engaging level of problem solving and testing that supports overall research capacity at the College,” Msall said.

-One of the major projects within the group's research is the integration and test of a new metal deposition system.
-Hess, a rising junior, has worked closely with the new machinery this summer.
-Using Hall effect measurements, Hess has been able to characterize different aspects of the machine’s deposition abilities.
+One of the major projects within the group's research is the integration and testing of a new metal deposition system.
+Hess, a rising junior, has been working closely with the new machinery this summer.
+Using Hall effect measurements, Hess is characterizing different aspects of the machine’s deposition abilities.

 “The idea is that we'll make depositions at various heights just by lifting the stand closer to the sputterer and then running Hall effect measurements on those bars.
-Then if we get good data for the Hall voltage in the bar, we can calculate the thickness and figure out the thickness as a function of height” Hess explained in an interview.
+Then if we get good data for the Hall voltage in the bar, we can calculate the thickness and figure out the thickness as a function of height,” Hess said.

-Msall notes that this work is critical in not only her own research but also in the future lab work of advanced students at the college.
+Msall noted that this work is critical not only in her own research but also in the future lab work of advanced Bowdoin physics students.

-“Once the bugs are out, students who perform the famous Hall experiment in our advanced lab (PHYS3010) will be able to make their own Hall bars.”
+“Once the bugs are out, students who perform the famous Hall experiment in our advanced lab [PHYS3010] will be able to make their own Hall bars,” she said.

 The other important piece of the group’s work is the development of COMSOL software to model how the solids will respond when subjected to different acoustic and electric signals.
-Enzian, a senior physics major at the college, has spent his summer investigating this portion of Msall’s research.
+Enzian, a senior physics major, has spent his summer investigating this portion of Msall’s research.

 From Bowdoin to Berlin

-Since her last sabbatical in 2017, Msall has collaborated with researchers at the Paul Drude Institute based out of Berlin, Germany.
-Her work with their Control of Elementary Excitations by Acoustic Fields group has shaped the trajectory of her future research.
+Since her last sabbatical in 2017, Msall has collaborated with researchers at the Paul Drude Institute in Berlin, Germany.
+Her work with the group called Control of Elementary Excitations by Acoustic Fields has shaped the trajectory of her research.

-“One important project from the Santos group is working to make a SAW switch for quantum computing applications.”
+“One important project from the Santos group is working to make a SAW switch for quantum computing applications," she said.

-Msall emphasized that the work Enzian and Hess are performing this summer is an important part in the advancement of her research with the group.
-Looking towards her next sabbatical, Msall hopes to return to Berlin with data collected from the Bowdoin lab.
+Msall emphasized that the work Enzian and Hess are performing this summer is an important piece in the advancement of her research with the group.
+Looking toward her next sabbatical, Msall said she hopes to return to Berlin with data collected from her Bowdoin lab.

-“My greatest success right now is just showing up and making incremental progress” Msall acknowledges.
+“My greatest success right now is just showing up and making incremental progress,” she said.
 “It’s super helpful to have strong students who are enthusiastic about the work who help me keep my eye on the big picture.”